una/personal-goals/happy-moments/2017_happy-moments.md

 09/25/2017
 ---
+I had bought some cute hot pink shoes with pearls around the heel in Toronto yesterday, so I wore those to the conference today :) The first conference after-party event was today and it was in this 3D space that I remember had the coolest bathrooms, covered in mosaiced mirrors.
+I ended up at steakhouse with Chris Coyier and someone else at like midnight too.
+I had calmari.
+YOLO.

 09/26/2017
 ---
-late night ice cream
+There was another after-event for the FITC conference today (put on by MailChimp).
+It was pretty fun :) I love the people I've met at this conference, and got some late night ice cream with some of them and went by the big lit up Toronto sign at the Eaton Center.

 09/27/2017
 ---
+Flying out of the Billy Bishop City airport in Toronto is pretty cool — you get a beautiful view of the city from the runway (and I had a window seat :)).

 09/28/2017
 ---
-Sushi & sake flight w/Sam — walking along the waterfront home
+I got some sushi with Sam today, but also we did a whol sake flight :P oops.
+And then walked along the waterfront to get home.
+It was nice.

 09/29/2017
 ---
-Reading Estonia E-Government book
+I'm currently reading this Estonia E-Government book I was given at a conference in Estonia, and its super cool, despite looking like a textbook :P

 09/30/2017
 ---
-Yom Kippur — hung out w/Ben, walked around my neighborhood and jammed outside (me on Uke and him playing drums on the uke), took train home, broke fast w/family, jams with my dad
+Yom Kippur is today — and I'm fasting, as per usual.
+I hung out w/Ben, walked around my neighborhood and we jammed outside (me on Uke and him playing drums on the uke).
+It was a nice morning, except we ended up sitting in front of a farmer's market (while your girl here is fasting :P).
+I took the train home later just in time to break the fast with my family, and had some jams with my Dad later in the day (him on guitar, me on uke).

 10/01/2017
 ---
-Home — picked Sunflowers with parents, did a walk around Oregon Ridge Park, colorfully painted trees, stopped by Irvine Nature Center
+I am home today.
+I picked Sunflowers with my parents and did a walk around Oregon Ridge Park.
+There was this really cool installation in the middle of the forest off of a trail of these really colorfully painted trees.
+We stopped by Irvine Nature Center after our little "hike," which was such a throwback!
+It was a nice outdoorsy day.

 10/02/2017
 ---
-Finished October spread in bullt journal with the leaves
+I finished my October spread in bullet journal today which features pastel leaves. :) Bullet journaling always makes me happy.

 10/03/2017
 ---